Our Response to COVID-19

 What ongoing clinical practices are in place to prevent infection?

-- 95% of our residents have been vaccinated and over 92% of our staff have been vaccinated.
 We continue to offer the vaccine to all staff, residents, and new admissions to ensure our facility is as protected as possible.

 Do staff members have the appropriate personal protective equipment (PPE)—e.g., masks, gowns, gloves—that they need?